EB48.4 4WD Competition 1/8 Electric Buggy Kit by Tekno RC

 Add the spare parts I've expended and the issues I've had my humble view is:

-For $150 more the Kyosho is a better buggy.
-This is the Porsche 911 Turbo of my 3 buggies and arguably the finest there is.
+For $150 more the Kyosho is a better buggy, this is the Porsche 911 Turbo of my 3 buggies.

 Would I recommend the Tekno?
 Indoors and drivers who seldom end up on their lid - yes.
 Basher-Beginner-outdoor abrasive tracks no. But why limit your options.)